 Perfect for shorter day hikes, the Osprey Stratos 24L is a tough pack made from sustainable materials.

 With great internal organization, this is all you need for your next adventure, no matter the weather!

 THE MAIN FALLS

-The main falls at Binalayan Waterfall boasts a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.
+The main falls at Binalayan Waterfall boast a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.

 The water is around two meters deep so I wouldn’t recommend diving headfirst.
 I touched the sandy bottom with my feet when I jumped, even with my knees bent.

-Apart from cliff jumping, you can hang out in the crystalline waters at the base of Binalayan Falls and explore the natural caves behind the falls.
+Apart from cliff jumping, you can hang out in the crystalline waters at the base of the falls and explore the naturally carved-out caves.